Informed consent - adults

 - You are able to decide what health care treatment you want to receive and give your consent to receive it.

-To obtain your informed consent, your health care provider may talk with you about the treatment.
+To obtain your informed consent, your provider may talk with you about the treatment.
 Then you will read a description of it and sign a form.
 This is written informed consent.

 Medical procedures that require you to give written informed consent include: